 LGPL vs. Other Weak Copyleft Licenses

 While the LGPL is the only weak copyleft license in the GNU family, it’s certainly not the only one in use today.
-Other options include the Mozilla Public License 2.0 (MPL) and the Eclipse Public License.
+Other options include the Mozilla Public License 2.0 (MPL), the CDDL (Common Development and Distribution License), and the Eclipse Public License.

-The MPL, EPL, and v3 of the LGPL all include an explicit grant of patent rights.
+The MPL, EPL, CDDL, and v3 of the LGPL all include an explicit grant of patent rights.

 Use of LGPL